Mu'ammarid Imamate: Rise of Ibn Mu'ammar

-And when the Ottoman documents dealt with his efforts, they indicated that he had begun building castles in Diriyah, and Muhammad Ali Pasha expressed his fear of Ibn Muammar's movement and asked for help from the Ottoman Sultan to suppress it, and it appears that Muhammad Ali and the Ottoman Empire do not want any regional power in this spot.
+Ottoman documents on his efforts indicated that he had begun building castles in Diriyah, and Muhammad Ali Pasha expressed his fear of Ibn Muammar's movement and asked for help from the Ottoman Sultan to suppress it, and it appears that Muhammad Ali and the Ottoman Empire did not want any regional power in this spot.

-Ibn Muammar's efforts succeeded in rebuilding Diriyah again, as he was able to return to it a large part of its population, including a thousand and two hundred fighters, and after his stability in Dir'iya, he began the other step in his rule, which is to contact the Najd countries and invite their leaders to pledge allegiance to him.
-The first to pledge allegiance to him from the countries Manfouha, and he corresponded with him Some people of countries pledging allegiance.
+Ibn Muammar's efforts succeeded in rebuilding Diriyah again, as he was able to return a large part of its population, including a thousand and two hundred fighters.
+After restoring stability in Dir'iya, he began the other step in his rule: to contact the Najd countries and invite their leaders to pledge allegiance to him.
+The first to pledge allegiance to him came from the countries Manfouha, and he corresponded with him Some people of countries pledging allegiance.

-And he achieved some success, which frightened the leaders of some countries from the expansion of his influence, and thus his threat to their countries, and these countries are: Riyadh, Huraymla and Al-Kharj, who sent to the ruler of Al-Ahsa Ibn Uriar and warned him of the intentions of Ibn Muammar, and that he would invade Al-Ahsa if his strength strengthened and advised him to attack him before his affair got worse.
+And he achieved some success, which frightened the leaders of some countries from the expansion of his influence, and thus his threat to their countries, and these countries are: Riyadh, Huraymla and Al-Kharj, who sent to the ruler of Al-Ahsa Ibn Uriar and warned him of the intentions of Ibn Muammar, and that he would invade Al-Ahsa if he strengthened and advised him to attack before his affair got worse.

-And Muhammad bin Urayer sent a message to Ibrahim Pasha while he was in the city of Jeddah telling him about Ibn Muammar's intentions to attack Al-Ahsa, and Ibrahim sent a message to his father, Muhammad Ali, who sent a message to the Ottoman Sultan telling him about Ibn Muammar's movements, so the Sultan issued an order to suppress this movement.
-Majid bin Urayer led a major campaign against Najd in 1235 AH, and the people of Riyadh, Huraymila and Al-Kharj joined his forces, and those forces attacked Manfuhah, affiliated with Ibn Muammar, and a fight took place between them, and then the confrontation between them ended in a peace.
+Muhammad bin Urayer sent a message to Ibrahim Pasha while he was in the city of Jeddah telling him about Ibn Muammar's intentions to attack Al-Ahsa, and Ibrahim sent a message to his father, Muhammad Ali, who sent a message to the Ottoman Sultan informing him of Ibn Muammar's movements, so the Sultan issued an order to suppress the movement.
+Majid bin Urayer led a major campaign against Najd in 1920, and the people of Riyadh, Huraymila, and Al-Kharj joined his forces, and those forces attacked Manfuhah, affiliated with Ibn Muammar, and a fight took place between them, and the confrontation between them ended in a peace.

-One of the Ottoman documents indicates that Ibn Uriar raided Arqa and killed thirty men, and plundered a convoy that was coming from Riyadh to Dir'iya, and killed people from the people of Diriyah, and it also indicates that Ibn Muammar had two cannons that he used to resist Ibn Urayer and surpass him.
+One of the Ottoman documents indicates that Ibn Uriar raided Arqa killing thirty men, plundering a convoy that was coming from Riyadh to Dir'iya, and killing people from Diriyah.
+The document also indicates that Ibn Muammar had two cannons that he used to resist Ibn Urayer and surpass him.

 It is understood from the document that a confrontation occurred between Ibn Muammar and Ibn Urayer, as Faisal Al-Duwaish mentioned that Majid fought them, and Ibn Bishr did not refer to any confrontation between them.
-Rather, he mentioned that Ibn Muammar gave gifts and deceived Majid bin Urayer with some correspondence and one of the documents indicates that the gift That he gifted to Ibn Uri`ir is two shields, and that the people of Diriyah, under his leadership, threatened Ibn Uri`ir and refused to meet him.
+Rather, he mentioned that Ibn Muammar gave gifts and deceived Majid bin Urayer with some correspondence and one of the documents indicates that the gift he gave to Ibn Uri`ir was two shields, and that the people of Diriyah, under his leadership, threatened Ibn Uri`ir and refused to meet him.